sankethj/z-cam/README.md

 ## WARNING :
 **This tool is only for educational purposes.
 If you use this tool for other purposes except educational we will not be responsible in such cases.**

+## DONATIONS :
+- We don't ask much, if possible feed stray animals in your free time.